Digital-Humanities-Jena/zenodo-toolbox/README.md

 Zenodo Toolbox is a comprehensive set of tools designed to facilitate interaction with Zenodo, a general-purpose open-access repository developed under the European OpenAIRE program and operated by CERN.
 This toolbox provides a range of functionalities for creating, managing, and publishing records on Zenodo, as well as performing various data processing operations.

+**Warning: Please be advised that this repository is still undergoing development.
+It is intended that a stable version will be released, but the date or timeframe is not yet determined.**

 ## Features

 - Zenodo record creation and management